crossbrowsertesting/API-Sample-Scripts/README.md

 # API-Sample-Scripts
+## These are sample scripts for using the CrossBrowserTesting API

+Available scripts:
-This script demonstrates how to use our Screenshots API v3 to run a screenshot test on multiple URLs
+- run a screenshot test on multiple URLs
+- take a screenshot of a livetest using Mobile Firefox